 In the discharge of its oversight function, the Nomination Committee also reviewed, in accordance with the Listing Requirements of Bursa Securities, the term of office and performance of the Audit Committee and each of its members for the year under review against the prescribed assessment checklist.
-The Nomination Committee was satisfied that the Audit Committee had carried out its duties in accordance with its Terms of Reference.
+The Nomination Committee was satisfied that the Audit Committee had been functioning effectively and the members had carried out their duties in accordance with its Terms of Reference.